-Placement: Second Year; Summer II SH Credit: 2 Instructor: Clinical Preceptor of Assigned CES/Clinical Coordina tor Time Span: July through August Prerequisites: RDT 133
+Placement: Second Year; Summer II SH Credit: 2

+Time Span: July through August

+Prerequisites: RDT 133

 Description:

 This course focuses on the development of students' clinical skills with emphasis on performing fluoroscopy, mobile, and surgical exams.
 Students expand their skills and assume independent care of stable and mildly acute patients; and closely assist with more severely acute patients.
 Students use problem solving and critical thinking skills in the management of non-typical imaging situations and continue to enhance skills involved in the assessment of image quality.